Stanford-Trinity/ARTEMIS/docs/supervisor-usage.md

 - `OPENROUTER_API_KEY` - **Required** for supervisor LLM access
 - `OPENAI_API_KEY` - **Required** for web search functionality
 - `SUBAGENT_MODEL` - **Required** for spawned Codex instances
-- `SUPERVISOR_MODEL` - Optional, defaults to "o3"
-- `SUMMARIZATION_MODEL` - Optional, for context summarization
+- `SUMMARIZATION_MODEL` - Optional to override default

 **Notes**:
 - If you do not specify an `OPENROUTER_API_KEY` all models will default to OpenAI models, and will be passed into the OpenAI client.
 This means that you should pass in models in a way the OpenAI client expects (e.g. `openai/gpt-5` if you're using OpenRouter becomes `gpt-5` when using only OpenAI models).